Unlocking the Power of AI for Sustainable and Greener Steel Manufacturing

 Hot Metal Silicon Prediction

-AI-ML models predict the silicon content in hot metal for upcoming casts based on raw material and process parameters.
-These modules provide recommendations for adjustments in Pulverized Coal Injection (PCI) and RAFT (Reducing Atmosphere Firing Temperature) to reduce waste and stabilize hot metal silicon levels, improving the overall efficiency and sustainability of the production process.
+AI and machine learning models can predict the silicon content in hot metal based on raw material properties and process parameters.
+This prediction helps operators make timely adjustments to parameters such as Pulverized Coal Injection (PCI) and RAFT (Reducing Atmosphere Firing Temperature), optimizing the steelmaking process.

 By implementing Computer Vision AI across these key areas, steel manufacturers can significantly enhance operational efficiency, reduce their environmental impact, and move toward a more sustainable future in steel production.